 - Emotional (fear, resentment, etc.)

-Typical changes that a cat might experience in their environment are:
+Typical changes that a cat might experience in its environment are:

 - A move (relocating to a new home or apartment);

-- A change in the household furnishings (rearranging, losing, or adding new);
+- A change in the household furnishings (rearranging, losing, or adding new things);

 - Addition or loss of a household member (human or animal);